 I'll guide you on tailoring your CV for different roles within the electrical engineering domain, ensuring each element aligns with the requirements of the position.

-Effectively matching your CV to the job description can significantly increase your chances of landing an interview.
+Effectively matching your CV to the job description can significantly increase your chances of landing an electrical engineering interview.
 Here’s how I recommend you do it:

 When applying to smaller firms, you might need a different approach: